kaathryyn/CLGames/README.md

 # CLGames
-Introductory programs to C# language created during one of my internships
+Introductory programs to familiarise myself with C#